At St Thomas More Catholic School we endeavour to support all students in achieving their maximum potential in all aspects of school life.

 The Form Tutor’s role is to guide and support the development and progress of each individual student in his/her care.
 Each year group has a Head and Assistant Head of Year who also remain with the year group throughout both Key Stages.
 It is their responsibility to monitor students’ social and academic progress and development thus ensuring that appropriate intervention takes place as required.

 Students are further supported by a team of non teaching staff.
-This team includes our Inclusion Centre staff, our lay chaplain and our attendance and inclusion manager.
+This team includes our St John Vianney staff, our lay chaplain and our attendance and inclusion manager.

-We also work closely with external partners such as Blakemores, Connexions, NHS and educational theatre companies, to ensure the best outcomes for our students.
+We also work closely with external partners such as Blakemores, the NHS and educational theatre companies, to ensure the best outcomes for our students.

 Everything we do in our school is aimed at helping our students realise their potential, whatever their starting point, so that they can grow into informed, thoughtful and responsible young citizens.

 We firmly believe that all students have a role to play in the smooth running of our school therefore they have the opportunity to express their opinions through the School Council.
-Other examples of student involvement in taking on responsibilities are the Prefect system and Friendly Ear, a support group for younger students led by Year 12 and Year 13 students.
+Other examples of student involvement in taking on responsibilities are our Youth SVP Group, Lourdes Group, and FABS.
 By encouraging student participation we aim to empower them to manage any difficulties they may have and to develop high self esteem which enables academic and social success.
 Our Life Skills programme further develops the concept of creating citizens who are able and willing to play their full part in society.

 Our Acceptable Behaviour Code, which was devised by students and staff, outlines our behavioural expectations and it underpins our Behaviour policy.